MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 If your firewall enforces traffic according to originating users, also open ports 80 and 443 for traffic from Windows services that run as a Network Service.

 > [!NOTE]
-> Other port errors can occur when there's a networking error on your system.
-Make sure that it's possible to connect from a browser to a public website and that the required ports are open.
+> Errors occur when there's a networking issue.
+Check if the required ports are open.
 For more information about troubleshooting issues related to connector errors, see [Troubleshoot application proxy problems and error messages](application-proxy-troubleshoot.md#connector-errors).

 ### Allow access to URLs